Skip to main content

 Understanding Tooth Structure: Why Breaks Matter

 Each tooth has several layers.
 The outermost layer is enamel, the hardest substance in the human body.
-Beneath the enamel sits dentine, a dense but slightly softer tissue.
-At the centre is the pulp chamber, which contains the nerves and blood vessels.
+Beneath the enamel sits dentine, a dense but slightly softer tissue that forms the bulk of the tooth.
+At the centre is the pulp chamber, which contains the nerves and blood vessels that keep the tooth alive.

 Real Patient Result: Emergency White Filling